CF209/Shelly-Scripts/README.md

 ## pwm_input_handling.js

 Adds light control from a PWM input.
 The Shelly doesn't natively support PWM on the analog input, and the signal is very noisy, so a stability algorithm was used to help account for this, but the brightness still jumps around a bunch when adjusting the switch.
+There are multiple hardcoded fields in here for my specific setup, but could possibly be used as a reference.